Treats Crohn disease and multiple sclerosis (MS).

 TysabriThere may be other brand names for this medicine.

-When This Medicine Should Not Be Used:You should not receive this medicine if you have had an allergic reaction to natalizumab.
-Do not use this medicine if you have or have had a brain infection called progressive multifocal leukoencephalopathy (PML).
+When This Medicine Should Not Be Used:This medicine is not right for everyone.
+You should not receive this medicine if you had an allergic reaction to natalizumab or if you have had progressive multifocal leukoencephalopathy (PML).

 How to Use This Medicine:

-- Your doctor will prescribe your exact dose and tell you how often it should be given.
-This medicine is given through a needle placed in one of your veins.
+- Your doctor will prescribe your dose and schedule.
+This medicine is given through a needle placed in a vein.

-- A nurse or other trained health professional will give you this medicine.
+- A nurse or other health provider will give you this medicine.

 - This medicine should come with a Medication Guide.
-Read and follow these instructions carefully.
-Ask your doctor or pharmacist if you have any questions.
-Ask your pharmacist for the Medication Guide if you do not have one.
+Ask your pharmacist for a copy if you do not have one.

-- This medicine needs to be given on a fixed schedule.
+- Missed dose:This medicine needs to be given on a fixed schedule.
 If you miss a dose, call your doctor, home health caregiver, or treatment clinic for instructions.

 Drugs and Foods to Avoid: